Shadows, Quasinormal Modes, and Optical Appearances of Black Holes in Horndeski Theory: Optical appearances of the BH in Horndeski theory

-In addition, we have plotted the trajectories of photons with different impact parameters $b / M$ in polar coordinates $(r, \phi)$ in Fig.~\ref{tra}.
-In this figure, the black disk represents the BH in Horndeski theory, the red ring indicates the photon sphere, and the vertical black line passing through the origin denotes the equatorial plane.
+Based on the above classification of light rays, we plot the trajectories of photons for different values of the parameter $\gamma$ in polar coordinates $(r, \phi)$ (see Fig.~\ref{tra}).
+In the figure, the black disk represents the BH in Horndeski theory, the red ring indicates the photon sphere, and the vertical black line passing through the origin denotes the equatorial plane.
 The observer is positioned at infinity in the north polar direction, corresponding to the right side of the panel.
-Taking Fig.~\ref{trajI1} with the parameter $\gamma = -0.3$ as an example, we observe that for an observer positioned in the north polar direction, the direct image occupies a significant portion of the observed appearance of the BH~(see red curves in Fig.~\ref{trajI1}), divided into upper and lower sections based on the value of the impact parameter $b / M$.
-In the upper section, photons with larger impact parameters intersect the equatorial plane only once, satisfying $1 / 4 < n < 3 / 4$.
-In the lower section, photons can be categorized into two types based on their impact parameters.
-Photons with relatively larger impact parameters intersect the equatorial plane once before falling into the BH, while those with smaller impact parameters fall into the black hole before intersecting the equatorial plane, satisfying $n < 1 / 4$.
-Additionally, it can be observed that the lensing ring occupies a smaller central region of the observed appearance~(see blue curves in Fig.~\ref{trajI1}), and is similarly divided into upper and lower sections based on the value of the impact parameter.
-These photons intersect the equatorial plane twice, with the distance between the two points of intersection increasing as the impact parameter increases.
-The distinction lies in that the upper photons will escape the BH, while the lower photons will fall into the BH.
-For the photon ring, we observe that it occupies only a very narrow region of the observed appearance~(see green curves in Fig.~\ref{trajI1}).
+Taking $\gamma = -0.3$ as an example (see Fig.~\ref{trajI1}), one can find that for the observer, the direct emission occupies a significant portion of the observed appearances of the BH (see the red lines).
+In the figure, the direct emission can be divided into upper and lower sections based on the value of the impact parameter $b / M$.
+In the upper section ($1 / 4 < \boldsymbol{N} < 3 / 4$), photons with larger impact parameters intersect the equatorial plane only once and then escape the BH.
+In the lower section ($\boldsymbol{N} < 1 / 4$), photons with smaller impact parameters fall into the BH.
+The lensing ring occupies a smaller central region of the observed appearances of the BH (see the blue lines).
+For the lensing ring, all photons intersect the equatorial plane twice, and the distance between the two intersections increases with the impact parameter.
+Similarly, the lensing ring could also be divided into upper and lower sections based on the value of the impact parameter $b / M$.
+The upper section (photons with larger impact parameters) could escape the BH, while the lower section (photons with smaller impact parameters) will fall into the BH.
+As for the photon ring, it occupies only a very narrow region of the observed appearance of the BH (see the green lines).
 The corresponding photons intersect the equatorial plane more than three times.
-When comparing the results with the cases where the parameters $\gamma = 0$ (see Fig.~\ref{trajII1}) and $\gamma = 0.3$ (see Fig.~\ref{trajIII1}), we find that the behavior pattern of trajectories of photons remains consistent across different impact parameters $b / M$.
-However, a larger value of the parameter $\gamma$ causes the radii of the black disk and the photon sphere to increase (see Figs.~\ref{trajI1}, ~\ref{trajII1}, and ~\ref{trajIII1}).
+Comparing the three cases corresponding to different $\gamma$'s, it is observed that the trajectories of photons in the three pictures exhibit similarity.
+The influence of $\gamma$ on the trajectories of photons is visually evident in the radii of the black disk and the photon sphere.
+Both of them expand as $\gamma$ increases (see Figs.~\ref{trajI1}, ~\ref{trajII1}, and ~\ref{trajIII1}, click to zoom in).